 An auto loan payment is not the only monthly expense you will incur as a vehicle owner.
 You will also need to consider the cost of auto insurance, gas, maintenance and repairs.
 So how does it all add up?
 Luckily there are some handy tools available to help you figure it out.
 NerdWallet offers a free calculation tool to understand and plan for your total monthly auto expenses so you can weigh your options and budget accordingly.
 Edmunds.com provides a calculation tool that allows you to select the make, year and model of a vehicle and see the additional costs that you may not have considered such as vehicle depreciation, interest on a loan, taxes and fees, estimated insurance premiums, fuel costs, maintenance, and repairs.

 Openbay helps reduce the stress when it comes to getting your vehicle serviced.
 And will reduce the costs of car maintenance too.
 With Openbay, you will receive multiple competitive service quotes prior to any service – good for budgeting.
 You can schedule your service and pay securely all through Openbay.
 You’ll find a wide selection of automotive service providers near you that have gone through a screening process.
 All shops within the Openbay network are required to uphold the highest quality standards to ensure a first-class customer experience – and all service is backed by the Openbay Peace-of-Mind Guarantee.
-You can sign up online or download the free app via the App Store or Google Play to see your options and give it a try.
 It’s free, fast and easy.